 This cultural value also extends to the workplace, where age and hierarchy are greatly respected.
 So if you’re working with a virtual assistant from the Philippines, don’t be surprised if they show great deference to those in leadership positions.

-This is great for virtual assistant management and virtual assistant training but it could also be contributing factor to why some Filipino VAs may not always speak up in a group setting.
+This is great for management and training but it could also be a contributing factor to why some Filipino VAs may not always speak up in a group setting.

 Often, this trait is mistaken for a lack of assertiveness, but it’s only a reflection of upbringing and cultural norms.
 It doesn’t mean Filipino VAs aren’t willing to contribute to the team’s success.